dlandi/MemStache/README.md

 Same code semantics, but Memstache utilizes:

 		- the NewtonSoft library to serialize the data,
+		- built-in data-compression
 		- the .NET Standard 2 ASPNET.Core.DataProtection API to encrypt the data in-memory
 		- Microsoft.Extensions.Caching.Memory API to provide a memory-managed in-memory Cache
 		- the LiteDB library to provide an encrypted on-disk Cache
+		- optional use of compression and/or encryption.

-I would like to acknowledge James Montemagno and Frank Krueger and their podcast on Monkey Cache for giving me the inpsiration to write my own cache library: https://www.mergeconflict.fm/76
+I would like to acknowledge James Montemagno and Frank Krueger of Merge/Conflict fame and their podcast on Monkey Cache for giving me the inpsiration to write my own cache library: https://www.mergeconflict.fm/76

 I also based my implementation of LiteDB integration on the one in MonkeyCache!
 Thanks!